Gulshan1357/nexus-game-engine/Nexus/src/Physics/README.md

 ## Contains

 1. **PhysicsEngine**: This engine contains helper function to add Forces and Integrate with respect to delta time.
 MovementSystem uses these functions to add stimulate Newtonian physics.
+   - `IntegrateLinear()`: Returns a new position by integrating the RigidBody's velocity and acceleration.
+   - `IntegrateAngular()`: Returns a new rotation by integrating the RigidBody's angular velocity and angular acceleration.
+   - `CalculateMomentOfInertia()`: Calculates the moment of Inertia.
+Can calculate moment of inertia for box and circle.
+Needs ColliderType component.
    - `GenerateDragForce()`: For drag due to different mediums like Air, water etc.
    - `GenerateFrictionForce()`: For frictional force.
    - `GenerateGravitationalForce()`: For Gravitational attraction between two bodies with mass.
-Need rigibody of the other entity to apply the opposite force.
+Need RigidBody of the other entity to apply the opposite force.
-   - `GenerateSpringForce()`: For Spring force between an anchor and a body.
-Need the transform component of the anchor.
+   - `GenerateSpringForce()`: For Spring force between an anchor point and a body or between two entities.
 2. **Constants**: Some constant value related to Physics.

 ## TODO